khan-belal/jumble-word-api/README.md

 5. Deploy the application

-  If using helm,
+    If using helm

    ```sh
    helm install --namespace jumble-word jumble-word-api
    ```

     Otherwise, kubectl can be used to deploy the app directly
    ```sh
    kubectl apply -f -namespace jumble-word api-deployment.yaml
    ```